o1-labs/proof-systems/book/src/pickles/accumulation.md

 - [Proof-Carrying Data from Accumulation Schemes](https://eprint.iacr.org/2020/499.pdf) by Benedikt Bünz, Alessandro Chiesa, Pratyush Mishra and Nicholas Spooner.
 - [Recursive Proof Composition without a Trusted Setup (Halo)](https://eprint.iacr.org/2019/1021.pdf) by Sean Bowe, Jack Grigg and Daira Hopwood.

-This page describes the most relevant parts of these papers and how it is implemented in Pickles.
+This page describes the most relevant parts of these papers and how it is implemented in Pickles/Kimchi.

 ## Accumulation schemes at a high level